Betina Riegelhuth

 Betina Riegelhuth (born 17 June 1987) is a Norwegian handball player who plays for the Norwegian club Storhamar HE.
 She previously played for Ski, Njård IL, Bækkelaget and Team Esbjerg.
 She made her debut on the national team in 2010.
-Her first appearance in an international championship for the national selection was in the 2014 European Women's Handball Championship.
+Her first appearance in an international championship for the national selection was in the 2014 European Women's Handball Championship, where Norway won the gold medal.
+She also won a gold medal at the 2015 World Women's Handball Championship in Denmark.

 She is a younger sister of Linn-Kristin Riegelhuth Koren.